DevExpress/devextreme-documentation/api-reference/50 Common/utils/pdfExporter/exportGantt(options).md

 This method requires the <a href="https://github.com/MrRio/jsPDF" target="_blank">jsPDF</a> library to export data and the <a href="https://github.com/simonbengtsson/jsPDF-AutoTable" target="_blank">jsPDF-AutoTable</a> plugin to create tables in exported files.

 You can call this method at any point in your application.
-In this example, we call this method in a standalone toolbar item's [onClick](/Documentation/ApiReference/UI_Components/dxButton/Configuration/#onClick') handler:
+In this example, this method is called in a standalone toolbar item's [onClick](/Documentation/ApiReference/UI_Components/dxButton/Configuration/#onClick') event handler:

 ---
 ##### jQuery